• Skip to main content

 About Mayfair, the living wall at the Atheneum Hotel

 So wonderfully eco chic.
-Designed by artist/scientist Patrick Blanc the Living Wall at the Atheneum is a massive vertical garden with more than 12,000 plants and vines, giving the phrase ‘urban jungle’ a whole new meaning … so where’s urban Tarzan and how do I fit in a deck chair?
+Designed by artist/scientist Patrick Blanc the Living Wall at the Athenaeum is a massive vertical garden with more than 12,000 plants and vines, giving the phrase ‘urban jungle’ a whole new meaning.

 Bonus Fact: Where Do celebrities Hang Out in Mayfair Now?

-If you want to celebrity spot in Mayfair try the Italian restaurant C London, another local hotspot at 23-25 Davies Street.
-I have no proof whatsoever that Madonna has ever set foot in the place, but Simon Cowell has been known to hang out there.
+If you want to celebrity spot in Mayfair try the Italian restaurant C London, a local hotspot at 23-25 Davies Street.
+Simon Cowell has been known to hang out there.

-Or, try to spot Princess Eugenie and Princess Beatrice at the steakhouse and seafood restaurant 34 Mayfair on Grosvenor Square (entrance on South Audley Street), and if you don’t manage to see any royals, just settle in for some pricey Waygu beef and pretend you’re rich and incognito.
+Or, try to spot Princess Eugenie and Princess Beatrice at the steakhouse and seafood restaurant 34 Mayfair on Grosvenor Square (entrance on South Audley Street).
+If you don’t manage to see Kate Middleton or Joe Jonas, just settle in for some pricey Wagyu beef and pretend you’re rich and incognito.

 Where to stay in Mayfair